davidfstr/Crystal-Web-Archiver/README.md

         * Maximum download speed increased from 1 item/sec to 2 items/sec
     * Autopopulate an HTTP Date header when downloading if none provided by origin server, as per RFC 7231 §7.1.1.2.
+    * Load HTTPS CA certificates from certifi on Windows, in addition to from the system CA store.
+    * Load HTTPS CA certificates from `$SSL_CERT_FILE` if specified.

 * Parsing improvements
     * Links are parsed in about 18% as much time as before.